Roe algebras of coarse spaces via coarse geometric modules: Introduction

 \section{Introduction}

-Roe algebras were initially defined in the context of smooth (complete Riemannian) manifolds, as their K-theory groups are ideal to define the (higher) index of pseudo-differential operators on non-compact manifolds, and thus extend classical index theory beyond the compact case~\cites{RoeIndexI,RoeIndexII,roe-1993-coarse-cohom,roe_index_1996}.
-Nevertheless, their interest beyond index theory was quickly realized, and they started being investigated themselves (see~\cites{roe_lectures_2003,braga_rigid_unif_roe_2022,li-khukhro-vigolo-zhang-2021,guentner-et-al-2012-geometric-complex,willett-2009-some-notes-prop-a,sako-2014-proper-a-oper-norm}, among many others).
-These algebras were defined as concretely represented algebras of operators on $L^2$-spaces of a manifold $M$ generated by operators with ``bounded displacement''.
-Such operators may only send a function $f\in L^2$ to a function whose support is \emph{boundedly} away from the support of $f$, hence the naming.
+Roe algebras originally arose in the context of smooth (complete Riemannian) manifolds, as their K-theory groups are ideal to define the (higher) index of pseudo-differential operators on non-compact manifolds, and thus extend classical index theory beyond the compact case~\cites{RoeIndexI,RoeIndexII,roe-1993-coarse-cohom,roe_index_1996}.
+It was soon realized that these \cstar{}algebras are objects of interest also beyond their applications to index theory, and they have been thoroughly investigated in their own right (see~\cites{roe_lectures_2003,braga_rigid_unif_roe_2022,li-khukhro-vigolo-zhang-2021,guentner-et-al-2012-geometric-complex,willett-2009-some-notes-prop-a,sako-2014-proper-a-oper-norm}, among many others).
+Moreover, these Roe algebras were initially defined as concretely represented algebras of operators on $L^2$-spaces of a manifold $M$ generated by operators with bounded displacement.
 One key feature of Roe algebras is that their isomorphism class only depends on the \emph{coarse geometry} of the space (more on this below).
 As a consequence, in the construction of Roe algebras one may replace a smooth manifold $M$ and the associated Hilbert space $L^2(M,{\rm Vol})$ with an appropriately chosen discrete metric space $X$ and a Hilbert space of the form $\ell^2(X;\CH)$, where $\CH$ is some fixed Hilbert space.
 Both points of view have been used extensively, as they present different technical advantages.